aspose-total/Aspose.Total-Products/total/en/cpp/conversion/tex-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render TEX to XLTM in C++ Applications" h2="Convert TEX to XLTM in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+TEX is a plain text formatting system used to create documents.
+It is a powerful and flexible system, but it is not suitable for data analysis and manipulation.
+XLTM is a spreadsheet format used by Microsoft Excel.
+It is a powerful and versatile format that allows users to store, analyze, and manipulate data.
+Converting TEX to XLTM allows users to take advantage of the powerful features of Excel.

-Converting TEX to XLTM in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export TEX to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLTM.
+<h2>How Aspose.Total Helps for TEX to XLTM Conversion</h2>

+Aspose.Total for C++ is a file format automation library that makes it easy to convert TEX to XLTM.
+The process is simple and straightforward.
+In the first step, you can export TEX to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to XLTM.
+This two-step process makes it easy to convert TEX to XLTM in C++.
+Aspose.Total for C++ also provides a wide range of other features, such as the ability to create, edit, and convert a variety of file formats.
+It is a powerful and versatile library that makes it easy to automate file format conversions.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}